Wave Organ

 The Verdict

-"Wave-activated sound sculpture built in May 1986 by Peter Richards (Exploratorium) and stone mason George Gonzales, with 25 PVC and concrete pipes set into rocks salvaged from the demolished Laurel Hill Cemetery.
-Free, open 24 hours, on a jetty at 83 Marina Green Drive next to the St. Francis Yacht Club.
-Loudest at high tide; check NOAA before you go."
+"A sound installation built in May 1986 by Peter Richards of the Exploratorium with master mason George Gonzales, made of 25 PVC pipes and stone salvaged from the demolished Laurel Hill Cemetery.
+Free, open around the clock, on the jetty past the St. Francis Yacht Club.
+The sound is stronger at high tide; check NOAA tide tables before you go."

 What you need to know